SathwikLokam/Ethical-Sentence-Evaluator/README.md

 ## Introduction

-Ethics Classifier uses a machine learning model based on logistic regression to classify statements as ethical or unethical.
+Ethical Sentence Evaluator uses a machine learning model based on logistic regression to classify statements as ethical or unethical.
 The model is trained on a dataset of labeled statements, leveraging TF-IDF vectorization for feature extraction and logistic regression for classification.

 The application provides a simple web interface where users can input a statement, and the model predicts its ethicality.
 It's built with Python Flask for backend development and incorporates HTML and CSS for the frontend.